corda/corda-docs-portal/content/en/tutorials/corda/5.0-dev-preview-1/os/build-basic-cordapp/c5-basic-cordapp-flows.md

 Next you must add the flow logic to the initiating flow by encapsulating it within the `call` method.

-Here you will use the new Corda `@Suspendable` annotation.
-In Corda 4, the `@Suspendable` annotation used was a Quasar annotation.
-In the Developer Preview however, the Quasar dependency has been removed and a new Corda `@Suspendable` annotation has been created.
-All methods called within the `FlowLogic` subclass must be annotated with `@Suspendable`.

-Another new thing you will see here is the parsing of parameters.
-Since the parameters the flow will use come in JSON format, the JSON object must be parsed to extract the parameters so the flow can run.
-This happened under the hood in Corda 4.

 1. Add the `@Suspendable` annotation.
 2. Add the `call` method with the return type `SignedTransactionDigest`.
 3. Parse your parameters using the `mapOfParams` value.
+Since the parameters the flow will use come in JSON format, the JSON object must be parsed to extract the parameters so the flow can run.
 4. Add exceptions for when required fields (`voucherDesc`, `holder`, `recipientParty`) are not found.
 5. Insert a method for finding the notary.
 6. Build the output `MarsVoucher` state with a `UniqueIdentifier`.